bitrubcoin-dev/bitrubcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [ReacoinTalk](https://reacointalk.io/) forums.
+* Discuss on the [BitRubCoinTalk](https://bitrubcointalk.io/) forums.
-* Discuss general Reacoin development on #reacoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=reacoin-dev).
+* Discuss general BitRubCoin development on #bitrubcoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bitrubcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)